 Any action, which in the management's opinion is inappropriate to the workplace, will not be tolerated.
 Such behaviors may include, but are not limited to, physical and/or verbal intimidating, threatening, or violent conduct, vandalism, sabotage, arson, use of weapons, bullying, veiled threats, profanity, and vicious or abusive statements.
-Also prohibited is the carrying of weapons onto Town property, regardless of whether the employee possesses a concealed carry permit.

 Employees should immediately report any such occurrences to the Human Resources Representative or the Town Manager.
-We will investigate complaints.
+The Town will investigate complaints.
 When employees are found to have engaged in the above conduct, management will take action that it believes is appropriate.